Australian Workplace Culture

-Australia offers a unique experience in its workplace that can often catch recently employed migrant workers off guard.
 But fear not!
-By nature, the Australian workplace is a relaxed and friendly place, and once you understand how your co-workers interact, you’ll be well on your way to becoming a fully-fledged member of its community.
+By nature, the Australian workplace is a relaxed and friendly place.
+When you understand how your co-workers interact, you’ll be well on your way to becoming a fully-fledged member of the team.

 Australian workplace culture: What can I expect?